Two crazy kids from the midwest travel to Russia in the dark of winter, with a dream... to stand in Red Square in January...

 The Kremlin borders one side of Red Square and as you might imagine, is heavily guarded outside and inside.
 For a 30-something who remembers the cold war as a kid, approaching and being inside the Kremlin walls is something that I could not have imagined as a child, and for my part, remained a bit intimidating to approach.

 There were also several orthodox churches most designed by Italian architects brought in by the czars.
-Some churches were for men only, some for women only.
-One was used for coronations, another for baptisms of czars, and another for their burial.

 In the one for burial, many past czars lie in sarcophagi around the worship chamber.
 In this particular church, there were three men from a choir who sang while we were there.